 We all do it.
 Put off going to the gas station.
 Maybe you pulled into your favorite station only to find all the pumps taken; maybe you don’t have money to fill your tank until payday.
-No matter the reason, driving on empty can damage your European automobile.
+No matter the reason, to drive on empty can damage your European automobile.
 A good rule of thumb is to keep your vehicle filled with gas above a half-a-tank at all times.
 Even if you can’t do that, try to keep the gas gauge above one-quarter-of-a-tank.
 Here are three ways driving on empty damages your engine that we see and repair here at Eurozone Motors on a regular basis.

 Fuel Pump Damage